Solo (2008 film): Production

 Production of the documentary began in 2008, a year after McAuley's death.
 The film was to be based on his journey, and also utilise his recovered video tapes.

 Director Jennifer Peedom said about the subject of the film that "There's a very fine line between making it and not making it, and he didn’t make it.
 And it's only then that people turn around and say, "Well, you know, what are you doing it in the first place for?," you know.
 So, it is an interesting kind of area, and I think there is no black and white."

 David Michod the co-director on the film said that "That footage was so compelling.
 Just so powerful.
 I came into this thing just wanting to know what might lead someone to attempt something that would have such a powerful and emotional effect on him."
 He further added, "What I started to see really quickly was that the Andrew who existed on land in preparing for his trip or talking about how his first attempt hadn't worked out, was a very different character to the one out at sea.
 The one out at sea seemed somehow alive."

 Release and reception

 The film premiered on 15 September 2008 on National Geographic and then screened at the Sheffield International Documentary Festival on 8 November 2008.
 After that it screened at a number of film festivals.
-On 16 April 2009 it was broadcast on ABC 1.
+On 16 April 2009 it was broadcast on ABC1.

 The film earned mostly positive reviews.
 Rod Yates of Empire Online gave the film five stars and said "As a tribute to a man – and man’s – insatiable search for adventure, it’s unforgettable."
 Paul Kalina of The Age also praised the film by saying "The film is harrowing and poetic, and provokes difficult ethical questions about those who practise - and film - acts of extreme peril."

 The film DVD was released on 19 March 2009.